jontopielski/jontopielski.github.io/posts/11-therapy-game/index.md

 I still didn't know if purging a drawing would actually make you feel better.
 I couldn't test the theory until the project was basically done.
 For all I knew, it could have done absolutely nothing or maybe even made things worse.
 But yet again, I tested it myself and somehow it worked and made me feel better, even if a little bit.

-In all honesty, I thought nobody would play this game or get it and I even debated releasing it on an anonymous account, out of fear.
+In all honesty, I thought nobody would play this game or get it and I even debated releasing it on an anonymous account.
 My criteria was if one person was helped even to the smallest degree, it will have been worth putting out.
-And thankfully, I succeeded in that at least several people claimed to have been helped by the project:
+And thankfully, I succeeded in that at least several people seemed to have been helped by the project:

 <div style="text-align: center;">
     <img class="artPanel" src="posts\11-therapy-game\comments.png" width="75%">
 </div>

-Finally, I attempted to make music for this project, which I'm pretty bad at.
+Finally, I attempted to make music for it, which I'm pretty bad at.
 But if you want to give it a listen, the two very short (and simple) songs can be found here: [microtherapy ost](https://jontopielski.bandcamp.com/album/microtherapy-for-when-you-overthink-a-comment-you-made)